Perhaps due to its close proximity to India, Nepal’s food carries a lot of resemblances to Indian cuisine.

 From the birthplace of Buddha to world-renowned paragliding hotspots, there’s plenty for everyone to explore around Pokhara.
 Our local insider shares the top day trips and hikes must do if you’re visiting this charming part of Nepal.

-Bike, hike, or trek, escape Kathmandu’s busy city walls and catch a glimpse the Himalayas’ dramatic views with these unforgettable day trips from Kathmandu.
+Bike, hike, or trek, escape Kathmandu’s busy city walls and catch a glimpse of the Himalayas’ dramatic views with these unforgettable day trips from Kathmandu.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote